The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ✅ How to Avoid It:

-- Take timed, full-length practice exams to build stamina
+- Take full-length LPN exam practice test simulations to build stamina

 🧠 Mistake #9: Letting Test Anxiety Take Over